 Due to the central counterparty and clearing & settlement activities that it conducts, Takasbank has interdependencies with other institutions and service providers.
-The risks that Takasbank may be exposed to due to the current interdependencies with the service providers such as the Members, ISE, Central Registry (Depository) Agency, Central Bank of the Republic of Turkey and SWIFT as a result of the activities performed are considered important.
+The risks that Takasbank may be exposed to due to the current interdependencies with the service providers such as the Members, Borsa İstanbul, Central Registry (Depository) Agency, Central Bank of the Republic of Turkey and SWIFT as a result of the activities performed are considered important.

-The technological interdependence between ISE markets in which trade orders are executed, Takasbank where clearing & settlement and central counterparty transactions are conducted and the Central Registry Agency where the custody takes place is particularly regarded as critical; and for this reason, ISE, Central Registry Agency and Takasbank conduct joint emergency tests to enhance business continuity.
+The technological interdependence between Borsa İstanbul markets in which trade orders are executed, Takasbank where clearing & settlement and central counterparty transactions are conducted and the Central Registry Agency where the custody takes place is particularly regarded as critical; and for this reason, Borsa İstanbul, Central Registry Agency and Takasbank conduct joint emergency tests to enhance business continuity.

-The support service received from ISE is a service for hosting of the Bank's main systems; and in case of a disruption in the support services provided to the Bank, the services can be maintained over the systems located in Ankara Turk Telekom Data Center, thanks to the fact that there are back-up lines established between ISE Data Center and the Disaster Recovery Data Center located in Ankara.
-In addition, service disruptions related with ISE, CRA and other external resources are monitored within the scope of business continuity; and submitted to the Board of Directors via the Audit Committee in the form of the Risk Assessment Report related to Information Technologies, which is prepared biannually.
+The support service received from Borsa İstanbul is a service for hosting of the Bank's main systems; and in case of a disruption in the support services provided to the Bank, the services can be maintained over the systems located in Ankara Turk Telekom Data Center, thanks to the fact that there are back-up lines established between Borsa İstanbul Data Center and the Disaster Recovery Data Center located in Ankara.
+In addition, Borsa İstanbul, CRA and other outsourced service interruptions are monitored on a semi-annual basis within the scope of business continuity, and the Summary IS Risk Assessment Report containing the results is submitted to the Board of Directors at a minimum annual period..
 Moreover, these biannually-prepared Risk Assessment Reports related to Information Technologies are sent to the CBRT, together with Takasbank continuity-reliability report and penetration testing report.

-The risks related with the CRA and ISE are monitored via the Operational Risk Database and the Operational Risk Loss Database; and there is no loss related with the CRA and ISE in the Bank's Operational Risk Loss Database.
+The risks related with the CRA and Borsa İstanbul are monitored via the Operational Risk Database and the Operational Risk Loss Database; and there is no loss related with the CRA and Borsa İstanbul in the Bank's Operational Risk Loss Database.